chaplinjs/chaplin/chaplin.composer.md

 Footer = require 'views/footer'
 class SiteController extends Chaplin.Controller
   beforeAction: ->
-    # Compose the Site view, which is a simple 3-row stacked layout that
+    # Reuse the Site view, which is a simple 3-row stacked layout that
     # provides the header, footer, and body regions
-    @compose 'site', Site
+    @reuse 'site', Site

-    # Compose the Header view, which binds itself to whatever container
+    # Reuse the Header view, which binds itself to whatever container
     # is exposed in Site under the header region
-    @compose 'header', Header, region: 'header'
+    @reuse 'header', Header, region: 'header'

     # Likewise for the footer region
-    @compose 'footer', Footer, region: 'footer'
+    @reuse 'footer', Footer, region: 'footer'

 # controllers/index_controller.coffee